ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] capacity to meet
 # [fit] growing demands

-^ Definitions.
-Whatever form those demands take
+^ Whatever form those demands take.
+This is unique to every service.
+Some services have to serve a tiny amount of data really really fast; some can be slow but need reliability.

 ---